Beebalm, Bergamot, Oswego Tea, Horsemint

 Monarda ‘Cherry Pops’ was sprouting and getting ready for spring when the above photo was taken on 3-17-19.
 So many cultivars don’t return in the spring so I was very surprised to see it come up.

 The Monarda ‘Cherry Pops’ was looking great by June 9 when the above photo was taken.

 The above photo was taken on December 7 in 2019.
 It survived several ZAPS but it was still alive… It eventually succumbed to colder temperatures in January 2020.
 It did survive the winter and came up again in the spring of 2020 but I was fairly busy over the summer and didn’t take many plant photos.
 I will try to do better in 2021.

 Monarda species prefer the sun but are also tolerant of part shade.
 Information online says they seem to spread more quickly in a shadier spot.

 Powdery mildew can be an issue with some Monarda.
 To help prevent this problem, they must have adequate air circulation, thin overgrown clumps, and keep the soil consistently moist.
 Dry soil promotes powdery mildew.
 There are mildew resistant cultivars, but I am not sure about this cultivar.

 I have a lot of Monarda fistulosa on the farm and my brother had a nice patch of some cultivar when I lived in Minnesota.
-Let year I bought a Monarda didyma plant from a local garden club plant sale, but it did not return this spring.
+I bought a Monarda didyma plant from a local garden club plant sale in the spring of 2017, but it did not return this spring of 2018.

 There isn’t a whole lot about growing this cultivar online yet, but I will continue adding more photos and information as time goes by.
 There are several sources of this cultivar available online.